Demand for Santa Is Up, But Labor Shortage Stretches to North Pole

 "I think this year is going to be special," Manning said.

-Through the excitement, there is also the acknowledgement of how much has changed in the last year.
+Through the excitement, there is also the acknowledgment of how much has changed in the last year.
 For these Jolly Old St. Nicks, the last year has been rough.

 Many Santas have hung up their suits for good.
 Others have decided it is still too risky with the ongoing pandemic.